csmc-vaneykjlab/QCeltis/example-dataset/README.md

 * 20211018_Seroconversion_DBS_Plate6_DR4_centroid.mzML
 * 20211018_Seroconversion_DBS_Plate8_DR2_centroid.mzML

-Reason for the 3 outliers
+(Manasa: Reason for the 3 outliers)

 Groupwise comparison using CV% is performed with MS1 and MS2 TIC values: